-2) Use the Internal Transport – Trams + Metro + Buses
+2) Use Internal Transport – Trams + Metro + Buses

-You will end up utilizing your I Amsterdam City card the most for the internal transport.
-You can use the trams, metros, buses and ferries.
+You will end up utilizing your I Amsterdam City card the most for internal transport.
+You can use trams, metros, buses, and ferries.

-Honestly I always end up traveling on the trams more often than the other things because I find them super adorable and convenient.
-Make sure you tap your card on the card reader at the time of entry and exit both.
+Honestly, I always end up traveling on the trams more often than the other things because I find them super adorable and convenient.
+Make sure you tap your card on the card reader at the time of entry and exit.